 We got a chance to speak with Alexandra Dilworth, one of the stars of the Bravo hit docu-series, The New Atlanta and talk about her love for giving back as well as her life as a raver – yes, she raves!
 Check out our Q&A below.

 JESSICASIMIEN.COM: You’ve gotten a lot of criticism for your comments about wanting to be a trophy wife.
-Can you clarify a little what you meant as and when you said that?
+Can you clarify a little what you meant when you said that?

 Alexandra Dilworth: Yes, being a trophy wife is a good thing.
 A trophy wife is dedicated to her family, she’s a philanthropist, she handles all the families affairs.
 I literally mean a hardworking mother and wife.
 She might have hobbies that make a little money here or there but ultimately, her dedication is with her family.